 - Online learners tend to have more life experience and bring greater diversity and viewpoints to the classes.

 - Universities have invested heavily in research and learning design teams to build high-quality online courses.
-They are even taking parts of online teaching and incorporating them into their on-campus degrees.
+They are even taking parts from online teaching and incorporating them into their on-campus degrees.

 - An online Master’s will open the same doors as a traditional on-campus degree- career progressions/ change, further study and personal growth.